Overcoming State Inertia: Minimally Invasive Temporal Alignment for Evolving Contexts: Detailed Experimental Setup

-We constructed the TAB-60 Benchmark to rigorously stress-test models against "Historical Inertia" and "Safety Refusal Inertia."
-The benchmark consists of 60 adversarial multi-turn scenarios that introduce sharp context shifts—such as sudden budget constraints or relationship changes—embedded within long historical contexts (>2k tokens).
+The IC-Chat subset (part of the IC-Bench suite, see Appendix \ref{sec:icbench}) is specifically designed to evaluate semantic inertia in open-domain dialogue.
+The subset consists of 60 adversarial multi-turn scenarios that introduce sharp context shifts—such as sudden budget constraints or relationship changes—embedded within long historical contexts ($>$2k tokens).

-Table \ref{tab:qualitative_cases_real} highlights the qualitative superiority of DZ-TDPO over the Base Model.
-While the baseline is plagued by hallucinated constraints (Case 53) and defensive over-refusals (Case 12), our method correctly identifies the updated state.
-Notably, DZ-TDPO avoids the common pitfalls of "safety preaching" and "repetition loops" (Case 28), providing concise and contextually appropriate responses.
+Table \ref{tab:qualitative_cases_real} highlights the qualitative superiority of DZ-TiDPO over the base model.
+While the baseline is plagued by fact hallucinations (Case 02) and defensive over-refusals (Case 12), our method correctly identifies the updated state.
+Notably, DZ-TiDPO avoids the common pitfalls of safety preaching and repetition loops (Case 28), providing concise and contextually appropriate responses.